dan-osull/PowerShell-Script-Menu-Gui/README.md

 Does your organisation have scripts that would be useful to frontline staff who are not comfortable with the command line?

-This module uses an CSV file to make a graphical menu of PowerShell scripts.
+This module uses a CSV file to make a graphical menu of PowerShell scripts.

 It's easy to customise and it launches fast.